H07000223/FlycoSystemBar/README.md

-A Tool for SystemBar include StatusBar and NavigationBar.
+A Helper for SystemBar include StatusBar and NavigationBar.

 ## Demo
 ### StatusBar Tint and Immersive